boyiliu1007/Manageable/README.md

-# Managable
+# Manageable

-Managable is a task management application designed to help users organize and track their tasks efficiently.
+Manageable is a task management application designed to help users organize and track their tasks efficiently.
 It features a Vue 3 frontend and an Express.js backend, providing a seamless user experience with authentication, task categorization, and due date management.

 ---